 Drug Expiration and Beyond-Use Dates

-Barbara “Barbie” Dawes, a 58-year-old female patient, comes in with the following new Rx.
+“Barbie” Dawes, a 58-year-old female patient, comes in with the following new

 What is the expiration date of a medication?

 An official definition of the manufacturer’s expiration date is the “date beyond which ideally stored medications in the unopened manufacturer’s storage container or in most circumstances, the opened and intact manufacturer’s storage container, should not be used.”
 The United States Pharmacopeia (USP) sets the standards that manufacturers must meet when determining expiration dates.
-The USP says that the expiration date is “the time during which the article may be expected to meet the requirements of the pharmacopeial monograph provided it is kept under the prescribed conditions.”
+The USP says that the expiration date “identifies the time during which a conventionally manufactured product, active ingredient, or excipient can be expected to meet the requirements of a compendial monograph, if one exists, provided it is kept under the prescribed storage conditions.”
 This refers to qualities like safety and potency of the drug.

-The manufacturer’s expiration date is printed, usually along with the lot number and manufacturer information, on stock bottles of medication, boxes containing pre-filled syringes, tubes containing topical medications, etc.
+The manufacturer’s expiration date must be displayed, usually along with the lot number and manufacturer information, on stock bottles of medication, prefilled syringes, tubes containing topical medications, vials of injectable solutions, etc.

 How is the manufacturer’s expiration date determined?

 Most meds get an expiration date of two to three years from the time of manufacture.
-This doesn’t mean that the med “goes bad” after the expiration date, or even that a med has full potency the day before it expires and has zero potency the day after.
-The drug company just has to be sure that, until the assigned expiration date, the med still meets requirements for safety and potency.
+This doesn’t mean that the med “goes bad” after the expiration date.
+The drug company just has to be sure that, until the assigned expiration date, the med meets requirements for safety and potency.

-For example, a med might actually be good for ten years or more after its manufacture.
-But if the manufacturer gives the med an expiration date of three years, they just have to make sure it’s good for the first three years.
-The med may still be good after that time, but the manufacturer only has to have data to support up to three years in this example.
+For example, a med might actually be good for ten years or more after production.
+But, if the manufacturer gives the med an expiration date of three years, they just have to make sure it’s good for the first three years.

 What is a “beyond-use” date?